andrewparmar/CP-2022Fall/Course_Setup/README.md

 ## 5. Log in to Gradescope

 Log in to [Gradescope](https://www.gradescope.com/) using your GT username and password and you should be able to see the course listed in your dashboard.
 This might take a 3-4 days to take effect if you just enrolled into the course, so be patient.
+Once you have access to the course Canvas, you can also access Gradescope by selecting 'Gradescope' in our Canvas sidebar.

 We will be using Gradescope to process assignment/project submissions in this course.
 Each assignment/project will normally require submission of a report (pdf) and resources (code files and images).
 The report will be submitted separately from the resources, each under its corresponding assignment on Gradescope.
 When you submit code to the Gradescope autograder, you should be able to see the output of the autograder within a few minutes.
 Each assignment/project will have submission instructions, so make sure you pay really close attention to them.